cakephp/docs/en/tutorials-and-examples/cms/authentication-plugin.rst

 Enabling Registrations
 ======================

-If you aren't logged in and you try to visit **/users/add** you will be redirected to the login page.
+If you try to visit **/users/add** without being logged in, you will be redirected to the login page.
 We should fix that as we want to allow people to sign up for our application.
 In the ``UsersController`` fix the following line::